 Scientific name: Carterocephalus palaemon

-The Chequered Skipper died out from England in 1976 and re-establishment trials have taken place since 1990.
+It became extinct in England in 1976 and re-establishment trials have taken place since 1990.
 In Scotland, there are thought to be about ten core areas and there have been no obvious recent changes in range.

 Size and Family

 - Family – Skippers

 - Small Sized